gelsonm/NeuroAI/README.md

 1. Create a virtual env using 'python -m venv venv'
 2. Clone this repository
 3. Install the required packages using 'pip install -r requirements.txt'
-4. Run the application using 'python app.py'
+4. Run the application using 'uvicorn app:app --reload'
-5. Access the web app at 'http://localhost:5000' in your web browser.
+5. Access the web app at 'http://localhost:8000' in your web browser.